wemitchell3/LugNutz/README.md

 ### `npm start`

-Runs the app in the development mode.<br>
+In the root directory, type nom start.
+This runs the app in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `Start JSON Sever`

+In the lugnutz/api folder type: json-server -p 8088 -w lugnutz.json.
+This will start the JSON database for the project.

 ### `npm test`